Minimum number of work hours/ maximum number of credits earned

 Some academic departments coordinate their internships and/or other field experience directly.
 While students follow the policies and procedures of their departments to apply for and obtain these internships, we encourage students to meet with a career professional in the Career Center for assistance with resume, search and interview preparation.
 The Career Center works closely with many academic departments to help ensure student success.

 An international internship provides a wonderful way to gain real world experience in a global setting.
 Whether your internship is full-time or combined with regular classes, the TU Study Abroad Office can help find a program that is right for you.
-Credit will be granted for most internships.
+You can search for opportunities by using the key word “internships.”
 For more information about international internship opportunities, visit the TU Study Abroad Office Web site or get started today by attending an information session.
-Going Global provides additional resources to explore international internships on your own.
+Log in to Hire@TU to access Going Global; it provides additional resources to explore international internships on your own.

 The Career Center